How to become a cardiac nurse

 How hard is the CMSRN exam?

-MSNCB reports a first-time pass rate of approximately 75–80%.
-The exam covers cardiac, respiratory, renal, neurological, and endocrine content — broader than cardiac-only study materials.
-Most nurses prepare over 6–12 weeks using MSNCB practice questions and med-surg/cardiac review texts.
-The exam is considered moderately challenging; candidates who wait until they have substantial experience (2+ years) and use structured study materials typically perform well.
+Harder than most candidates expect.
+MSNCB’s published statistics put the 2025 pass rate at 67% (3,246 of 4,845 candidates), down from 69% in 2024 and 75% in 2021, and passing requires a standard score of 95, roughly 71% of the 125 scored items correct.
+The exam covers cardiac, respiratory, renal, neurological, and endocrine content – broader than cardiac-only study materials.
+Most nurses prepare over 6–12 weeks using MSNCB practice questions and med-surg review texts.
+Candidates who wait until they have substantial experience and use structured study materials perform better than those who sit as soon as they are eligible.

 Do cardiac nurses need ACLS?